Atamira Dance Company

 Paddy Free

-Set, Spatial and Lighting Collaborator
+Set and Spatial Designer, Lighting Collaborator

 Rowan Pierce

-Production Manager and Lighting Designer
+Production Manager (Premiere) and Lighting Designer

 Robert Larsen | Ngāti Awa ki Te Awa o Te Atua